Anabolic Steroid Abuse

 - Anabolic steroids are used illegally to increase muscle, decrease fat, and enhance athletic performance and body appearance.

 - Anabolic steroids act by increasing the androgenic testosterone effects within the body.

 - Anabolic steroids can lead to potentially fatal side effects.

 - Anabolic steroids may be addictive, and users may go through withdrawal.

 - Prevention requires community education, as well as reviewing why adolescents may want to start using the drugs and understanding the risks involved.

 What are anabolic steroids?

-Anabolic steroids are one type of performance-enhancing drug.
+Anabolic steroids are one type of performance-enhancing drug or medication.
 They mimic testosterone in the body to enhance performance by making muscle cells larger and by allowing the body to recover more quickly from the stress of exercise.
 Slang for anabolic steroids is roids.

 Performance-enhancing drugs are no longer just for bodybuilders or pro athletes who are willing to try illegal and potentially dangerous means to improve their body's function.
 These drugs are being used every day by people of all ages, from middle-school, high-school, and college students to older recreational athletes.